vhosouza/kirstu/README.md

-# pyinventory
+# kirstu
-Inventory of python scripts and methods
+Collection of scripts and methods